vandresen/DatabaseManager/DatabaseManager/Server/Documentation/Data Model.md

 in folder connectdefinition.These files can be customized for your data connectivity needs.
 Finally it copies a standard rule set into your data store for use by data qc and predictions.

+An External Data Source for SQL Server is being created.
+The data source is called PDOAzureBlob.
+In order to create a data source we need a Master Data Key.
+If one does not exist then the system will create one.
+You will need CONTROL permission on the database for this.
+Application settings has to be defined for BlobStorage, BlobSecret and BlobCredential.